The DB1 Group, formed by Brazilian technology companies based in Maringá - PR, reports the…

 Amazon WorkSpaces is deployed on an Amazon Virtual Private Network (VPC), which in this case was the same VPC used by the customer.
 This raised several problems and risks, mainly in terms of end-points.

 Another issue is that this process did not pay off in terms of security.
-The use of VMs does not prevent a person with bad intentions from stealing information, since it is enough to access and take prints of the data.
+VMs do not prevent a person with bad intentions from stealing information since it is enough to access and take prints of the data.

 The solution: VPN directly in the cloud and tokens for authentication

-The DB1 team had a meeting with this client and suggested the replacement of VDI’s use by direct VPN in the Amazon cloud.
+The DB1 team had a meeting with this client and suggested replacing VDI’s use by direct VPN in the Amazon cloud.
 When services are centralized within the same cloud, we can create protection barriers and raise the issue of data security and protection.

-In addition to VPN protection, we have implemented better authorization frameworks with the use of JWT format tokens.
-This was intended to address an issue with APIs, which did not have authentications, that were previously built for the client.
+In addition to VPN protection, we have implemented better authorization frameworks using JWT format tokens.
+This was intended to address an issue with APIs, which did not have authentications previously built for the client.
 The risk of this failure is that anyone with access to the API would be able to access the end-point and query information from the client consultants.
-With JWT token authentications, we were able to limit this access only to those who are authorized.
+With JWT token authentications, we could limit this access only to authorized users.

-Usually, companies have several services that fuel their mobile and browser systems in different ways.
-It is important that these various services are centralized on one gateway.
-Today, we are able to put security mechanisms directly into the gateway instead of replicating security for each end-point.
+Usually, companies have several services that differently fuel their mobile and browser systems.
+These various services must be centralized on one gateway.
+Today, we can put security mechanisms directly into the gateway instead of replicating security for each end-point.